xakur/soppusite/_posts/2023-08-02-why-you-shouldnt-discount-your-achievements.md

 For any difficult task or process that is part of a big goal that you are trying to achieve, instead of thinking about completing the task right away, it would be helpful to be more flexible with yourself.
 Allocate a reasonable amount of time to acquire any new information or skills before working on the task.
 By taking the time to learn the required skills, it would help you be more efficient in completing the task.

-## Be happy that you started doing something
+## Be happy that you started doing something.

 Be happy that you have taken action!
 There’s significance behind starting something that seems daunting.
 We should feel proud of ourselves for having the bravery to follow our own desires and take action.
 And for some of us, we finally did something that we had failed to do in the past.
 We should be happy that we finally took action and persevered.